Never, never, never give up on your dreams. The potential for greatness lives within each of us. Keep reaching for it.

 She began designing jewelry and accessories at the age of nine, and later sold custom and ready-to-wear pieces to clients.
 Larissa opened her first business when she was in the seventh grade.
 Within a year, she had established a strong base of loyal clients.
 Subsequent projects allowed Larissa to continue to explore her natural inventiveness and creativity.
 Rarely without a sketchbook or notepad on hand, Larissa documented the world around her in pursuit of unique ideas to positively impact people's lives.

 Larissa wrote and performed her own plays, which manifested into a lifelong love of creative writing.
-Her writing was first published at the age of ten, soon followed by essays, poems, fantasy novellas, and prize-winning short stories.
+Her writing was first published at the age of ten, soon followed by essays, poems and lyrics, fantasy novellas, and prize-winning short stories.
 Larissa was among the Internet's first personal bloggers.
 One of her early websites was mentioned in The New York Times.
 Larissa was an invited guest of the highly selective Youth Journalism International Conference in Washington D.C.

 Under the tutelage and personal encouragement of esteemed authors Madeleine L'Engle (A Wrinkle in Time), Patricia C. Wrede (The Enchanted Forest Chronicles), Ann M. Martin (The Baby-Sitter's Club), Sherryl Jordan (The Raging Quiet), Isabel R. Marvin (A Bride for Anna's Papa), and Marion Dane Bauer (On My Honor), Larissa penned numerous award-winning poems and short stories.
 She later authored four feature-length screenplays, which are currently in development for theatrical release.

 Larissa's writing inspirations and influences include: E. Nesbit, Frances Hodgson Burnett, Ruth Manning-Sanders, Roberta Neff, V.S.
 Naipaul, Isaac Asimov, and Edward Eager.